Information Technology Accessibility (Policy 8140)

 A strategy to address the different needs of the academic, research, and administrative functions and to support IT accessibility for decentralized academic and research activities.

-A strategy to incorporate accessibility into the design and authoring process of electronic information resources.
+A strategy to incorporate accessibility into the design and authoring process of digital content.

-A procedure to incorporate IT accessibility into the procurement process, including establishment of a formal means for evaluating the accessibility of products or systems under consideration for procurement.
+A procedure to incorporate IT accessibility into the procurement process, including establishment of a formal means for evaluating the accessibility of products or systems under consideration for procurement available on the Office of Information Technology’s Project Management Office website

 A communication plan and campaign to raise awareness about IT accessibility.

-Processes for monitoring compliance, including compliance with any standards listed in this Requirements document.
+Processes for monitoring compliance, including compliance with any standards listed in this Appendix.

 An evaluation process to measure the effectiveness of the Program on an annual basis.